 Nzou turned to the film's producer, Elinor Burkett, for advice about the future and she encouraged him to apply to Nazareth.
 “She told me about this small school where she had given a talk.
 I knew that if she remembered that small of a school, it must have been something unique.”

 And she was right.
-At Nazareth, Nzou is currently doing research to improve a drug that will enable doctors to test for HIV more easily, something he knows he wouldn’t be doing anywhere else as a rising sophomore.
+At Nazareth, Nzou was able to do research to improve a drug that will enable doctors to test for HIV more easily, something he knows he wouldn’t do elsewhere as a rising sophomore.
 “If I had gone to a school like Columbia, I would be washing out beakers.”